 - Atmospheric oxygen concentration below 19.5% (oxygen deficiency).
-OSHA defines an oxygen-enriched atmosphere as that containing more than 23.5% oxygen by volume. - Atmospheric concentration of any toxic contaminant above OSHA's permissible exposure limit (PEL). - Airborne combustible dust at a concentration that obscures vision at a distance of five feet or less. - Immediately dangerous to life or health (IDLH) atmosphere which poses immediate threat of loss of life, may result in irreversible or immediate, severe health effects, and may result in eye damage, irritation or other conditions which could impair escape.
+AS 2865:2009 defines an oxygen-enriched atmosphere as that containing more than 23.5% oxygen by volume. - Atmospheric concentration of any toxic contaminant above AS 2865:2009 exposure standards (Time weighted average (TWA), short-term exposure limit (STEL) or peak exposure limit) - Airborne combustible dust at a concentration that obscures vision. - Immediately dangerous to life or health (IDLH) atmosphere which poses immediate threat of loss of life, may result in irreversible or immediate, severe health effects, and may result in eye damage, irritation or other conditions which could impair escape.
 While airborne dust or particle concentrations may be easy to spot with the naked eye, oxygen deficiency or enrichment conditions, as well as hazardous vapor and gas concentrations must be detected with reliable instrumentation.